vexide/internal-documentation/src/simulators/protocol.md

 The frontend sends [``Commands``](#commands) to the code executor to control the robot code environment, simulating changes in robot hardware (like controller input and LCD touch events) or competition phase.

+When using Standard I/O to communicate, data sent by the simulator engine over `stderr` must be considered unstructured logs and should be accessible to the user.

 ## Events

 Events are sent from the simulator backend to the frontend to describe simulator state changes.